ryaniftron/ESP32-OTA-Webserver/README.md

 # ESP32-OTA-Webserver

 I wanted to have a way to upload new firmware OTA by having the ESP32 act as a AP and serve up a web page to which I could upload a new .bin file.
 This is what this code does.
+This was built with Cmake using ESP-IDF 3.3.1

 In main.c you can choose to connect to a router or act as a AP.
 For testing it's faster to just connect to your router and use the browser on your PC to point to its IP and upload your .bin file.